aws/s2n-tls/docs/DEVELOPMENT-GUIDE.md

     GUARD(s2n_foo());
     GUARD(s2n_bar());
-    GUARD(s2n_baz));
+    GUARD(s2n_baz()));

 This pattern leads to a linear control flow, where the main body of a function describes everything that happens in a regular, "*happy*" case.
 Any deviation is usually a fatal error and we exit the function.
 This is safe because s2n rarely allocates resources, and so has nothing to clean up on error.

 This pattern also leads to extremely few "else" clauses in the s2n code base.
 Within s2n, else clauses should be treated with suspicion and examined for potential eradication.
-Where an else clause is neccessary, we try to ensure that the first if block is the most likely case.
+Where an else clause is necessary, we try to ensure that the first if block is the most likely case.
 Both to aid readability, and also for a more efficient compiled instruction pipeline (although good CPU branch prediction will rapidly correct any mis-ordering).

-For branches on small enumerated types, s2n generally favours switch statements: though switch statements taking up more than about 25 lines of code are discouraged, and a "default:" block is mandatory.
+For branches on small enumerated types, s2n generally favors switch statements: though switch statements taking up more than about 25 lines of code are discouraged, and a "default:" block is mandatory.

 Another technique for complexity avoidance is that the core TLS state machine within s2n does not use branches and instead uses a table of function pointers (another technique borrowed from functional programming) to dispatch data to the correct handler.
 This is covered in more detail later in this document.